Pokémon Unite: All Pokémon you can have in your party

 Pokémon Unite roster

-Here are all of the playable characters (we know of so far) and their roles.
+Here are all of the playable characters you can use right now, along with their roles.
 There is also a Pokémon Unite tier list that shows which Pokémon are higher ranking than others.
-There are also some special Pokémon skins that can make these fighters look different.
+If you want to gussy up your favorite characters, you'll want to take advantage of the various Pokémon skins to make your fighter look unique.

 - Pikachu (Attacker)